mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Update Generator](@id UpdateGeneratorManual)
 Finally, users can update all generator parameters defined within the [`addGenerator!`](@ref addGenerator!) function using the [`updateGenerator!`](@ref updateGenerator!) function.
 The execution of this function will affect all variables within the `PowerSystem` type.

-To put it succinctly, in addition to the `generator` field, JuliaGrid also retains variables associated with generators within the `bus` field.
+In short, in addition to the `generator` field, JuliaGrid also retains variables associated with generators within the `bus` field.
 As an example, let us examine one of these variables and its values derived from a previous example:
 ```@repl updateSystem
 system.bus.supply.active
 ```